physiii/open-automation/README.md

 # home-gateway
 Automation software for controlling cameras, dead bolts, garage openers, lights, thermostats, media, glass break, and sends alerts via text message.
+Camera and files are proxied out the port you set with -p [port].
+Forward that port in your routers settings to gain access to files and camera using remote tokens

 angularjs frontend (open-automation.org)
 nodejs and php on the backend